G6uni1/G6uni1/README.md

 ###

 <p align="left">- Hi, my name is Luiz Guilherme.
-I’m a Systems Analysis and Development passionate about technology, programming, and innovation.</p>
+I’m a Systems Development passionate about technology, programming, and innovation.</p>

 ###